l00k/devphase/README.md

      */
     testing: {
         mocha: {}, // custom mocha configuration
+        spawnStack: true, // spawn runtime stack? or assume there is running one
+        stackLogOutput: false, // if specifed pipes output of all stack component to file (by default it is ignored)
+        blockTime: 100, // overrides block time specified in node (and pherry) component
         envSetup: { // environment setup
             setup: {
                 custom: undefined, // custom setup procedure callback; (devPhase) => Promise<void>